Using Pulsar Parameter Drifts to Detect Sub-Nanohertz Gravitational Waves: Kinematic and Galactic Contributions to

+While the various kinematic and galactic contributions to $ \ddot{ P} $ are currently negligible, this will not be the case in the future as growing pulsar observation times reduce the uncertainties in $ \ddot{ P} $ to a level at which these effects become detectable.
+At that point, maximizing the pulsar timing array sensitivity to ultralow-frequency gravitational waves will require modeling or measuring each of the corrections in Eq.~\eqref{eq:Pddot+full}, as was done in the main text for $ \dot{ P} _b $.
+We emphasize that this challenge is present whether a search for ultralow-frequency GWs is conducted using the timing model (as done in our work) or using the residuals, but using the timing model provides a clear way to incorporate this effect into the analysis.

-In this discussion, we neglected mention of the influence of background GWs on Eq.~\eqref{eq:Pddot+full}.
+In this discussion, we neglected the influence of a background of GWs on Eq.~\eqref{eq:Pddot+full}.
 GWs will primarily contribute to $ j _{ \parallel } $, as denoted by $ j _{ {\rm GW}} $ in the main text.
-Additionally, GWs appear as an acceleration and can, in principle, have a secondary contribution from the third set of terms in Eq.~\eqref{eq:Pddot+full}.
+Additionally, GWs appear as an acceleration and can, in principle, have a secondary contribution from other terms in Eq.~\eqref{eq:Pddot+full}.
 The term proportional to $ a _\parallel ^2 $ is small as it is $ {\cal O} ( h _0 ^2 ) $.
-Furthermore, when $ f _{ {\rm GW}} \gg v d _a ^{-1} , d _a ^{-1} \dot{ P} / P $ (the case everywhere in our analysis), the remaining contributions to the third term also negligible.
+Furthermore, when $ f _{ {\rm GW}} \gg v d ^{-1} , \dot{ P} _{ {\rm int}}/ P $ (the case everywhere in our analysis), the remaining contributions are also negligible.